PI-InfoWeb-CNAT/2023-pratelivros/reunioes/Reunioes.md

   - Correção do bug &#XFEFF

 ## 17/06/2023
-- *Correções gerais e início do desenvolvimento do Diagrama Intermediário de Entidade e Relacionamentos*:
+- *Correções gerais e início do desenvolvimento do Diagrama Intermediário de Entidade-Relacionamento*:
   - Criação da versão inicial do diagrama no ERDPLUS

 ## 19/06/2023